Freedom House: Freedom in the World

-The research and ratings process involved two dozen analysts and more than a dozen senior-level academic advisors.
-The eight members of the core research team headquartered in New York, along with 16 outside consultant analysts, prepared the country and territory reports.
-The analysts used a broad range of sources of information—including foreign and domestic news reports, academic analyses, nongovernmental organizations, think tanks, individual professional contacts, and visits to the region—in preparing the reports.

-The country and territory ratings were proposed by the analyst responsible for each related report.
-The ratings were reviewed individually and on a comparative basis in a series of six regional meetings—Asia-Pacific, Central and Eastern Europe and the Former Soviet Union, Latin America and the Caribbean, Middle East and North Africa, Sub-Saharan Africa, and Western Europe—involving the analysts, academic advisors with expertise in each region, and Freedom House staff.
-The ratings were compared to the previous year's findings, and any major proposed numerical shifts or category changes were subjected to more intensive scrutiny.
-These reviews were followed by cross-regional assessments in which efforts were made to ensure comparability and consistency in the findings.
-Many of the key country reports were also reviewed by the academic advisers.

-The survey's methodology is reviewed periodically by an advisory committee of political scientists with expertise in methodological issues.

-Freedom House also produces annual reports on press freedom (Press Freedom Survey), governance in the nations of the former Soviet Union (Nations in Transit), and countries on the borderline of democracy (Countries at the Crossroads).
-In addition, one-time reports have included a survey of women's freedoms in the Middle East.
+Since 1973, Freedom House publishes an annual report, Freedom in the World, which it seeks to assess the current state of civil liberties and political rights in 195 countries and 15 territories.

 Freedom House's methods (around 1990) and other democracy-researchers were mentioned as examples of an expert-based evaluation by sociologist Kenneth A. Bollen, who is also an applied statistician.
 Bollen writes that expert-based evaluations are prone to statistical bias of an unknown direction, that is, not known either to agree with U.S. policy or to disagree with U.S. policy: "Regardless of the direction of distortions, it is highly likely that every set of indicators formed by a single author or organization contains systematic measurement error.
 The origin of this measure lies in the common methodology of forming measures.
 Selectivity of information and various traits of the judges fuse into a distinct form of bias that is likely to characterize all indicators from a common publication."